 Patricia Mary (Moore) Nachtigal died June 20, 2019 in North Liberty, Iowa, breaking free from the confusion that plagued her recent years.

-To send flowers in memory of Patricia Mary "Pat" Nachtigal (Moore), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Patricia Mary "Pat" Nachtigal (Moore), please visit our Heartfelt Sympathies Store.

 Pat was born March 25, 1939 in Sioux Falls, South Dakota.
 She enjoyed an adventurous childhood camping and fishing with her parents, Thomas and Gertrude (Barnhart) Moore.
 In her high school years, she worked at the movie theater and later got a job setting type at the Sioux Falls Argus Leader where her father, Thomas Moore, worked as markets editor.

 It was there she met Ralph Nachtigal, who was working there as a sports writer.
 She took a new typesetting job at the Rapid City Journal and before long, Ralph asked her to marry him and move to Platte to help him run the Platte Enterprise.
 They would, for the rest of their lives, refer to the Argus building as “the scene of the crime”.
 She spent the early years in Platte setting type and driving to O’Neill, NE early Wednesday mornings to have the paper printed.